my-mufu/passbolt-aws/README.md

 ![SMTP Setup Confirmation](images/smtp-configuration.png)
 *📧 SMTP configured with TLS — enabling MFA and recovery*

-## Why This Matters for Employers
+## Why This Matters To You As An Employer

-This project demonstrates hands-on skills in:
+The project demonstrates that I have hands-on skills in:
 - **Cloud Security**: AWS EC2, Security Groups, IAM best practices
 - **DevSecOps**: Automated SSL, reproducible config, secure SMTP
 - **Identity & Access Management**: MFA, recovery workflows, zero-trust auth